 When you feel that your life has no direction in Finland because you feel different living in the country, guess what, it is your real advantage.
 Finland is a good place to discover your full potentials.
 This country is almost perfect that you can follow the directions of its perfections.
-Everything does not have to come at an instant when you want, it always takes some time before you can achieve it.
+Everything does not have to come at an instant when you want it.
+It always takes some time before you can achieve it.
 Feel the intensity of the Finnish “sisu” and you will appreciate the unfathomable gifts this country has to offer.

 After getting the eight straight, believe me, you will realise that you have done a great job even though the journey is too long to take.
-There is no Fin in dreaming in a Finnish culture.
+There is no Fin in dreaming in Finnish culture.